 - Maximum 5 A4 pages

 - Clarify the reason for including supporting material in your written application

 Complete and submit your application online:

-- Submit your completed application online by 5.00pm on Friday 16 July 2021
+- Submit your completed application online by midnight on 11 September 2023

-- Note the online application form strictly enforces word limits, and page limits should be adhered to—additional pages will not be considered by the selection committee
+- Note the application form strictly enforces word limits and page limits —additional pages will not be considered by the selection committee

-Funding can be used to support salary and research-related expenses directly related to the research activity.
-Eligible expenses include: consumables, contribution towards salary of an existing RA/postdoc who as part of their overall duties is working directly on the research.
+- Funding can be used to support salary and research-related expenses directly related to the research proposal.
+Eligible expenses include: consumables, contribution towards salary of an existing RA/Postdoc (not the lead CI) who as part of their overall duties is working directly on the research.
 Prior approval must be sought for equipment purchases.

-Awards are available up to a maximum period of 12 months, nominally for the period 1 August 2021 to 31 July 2022.
+- The grants are available for a maximum period of 12 months, nominally for the period 1 January to 31 December 2024.

-Recipients are required to provide a written report using the template at the six month point, and also on completion of the grant.
-This report should provide information on the research achievements, publishable outcomes, and details of applications submitted to external funding bodies.
+- Recipients are required to provide an update at the six month point, and also on completion of the grant.
+This report should provide information on the research achievements, publishable outcomes, links to knowledge translation activity, and details of applications submitted to external funding bodies.